semaj/respectful-private-redirects/README.md

-# respectful-private-redirects
+# Respectful Private Redirects

-(somewhat limited) private redirect Firefox extension that doesn't need access to all websites.
+Limited privacy redirects for instagram (bibliogram.art), twitter (nitter.net), and reddit (libredd.it), without requiring permission to access all sites.